somga-core/teco/README.md

 # TeCo
-TeCo (Termital core) is a C++ game engine for making ASCII-styled games
+TeCo (Terminal core) is a C++ game engine for making ASCII-styled games